 This will include everything labeled as a detail in the above sections and:

-– An unused invitation suite: a full suite includes envelope, invitation, rsvp card or seating card and any decorative additionals.
+– An unused invitation suite: I recommend 2 full suites to includes envelope, invitation, rsvp card or seating card and any decorative additionals.

 – Gifts for your future spouse: not all couples gift each other something on their wedding day, but if you decided to do it, don’t forget it!